lindbrook/cholera/docs/notes/latlongVoronoi.md

 ```

 To compute and visualize the nearest pumps, I don’t directly use the
 geographic coordinates.
-Instead, I compute the actualy physical distance
+Instead, I compute the actually physical
-between the coordinates along the Earth’s surface based on a 3D model
+distance between the coordinates along the Earth’s surface based on a 3D
-(WGS84 ellipsoid model).
-This is known as the geodesic or great circle
+model (WGS84 ellipsoid model).
+This is known as the geodesic or great
-distance.
+circle distance.
 I compute this using via geosphere::distGeo().

 For each residence in the dataset that witnessed at least one fatality,
 I compute which pump is nearest: